 The American Heart Association defines high blood pressure, also called HBP or hypertension, as when your blood pressure, the force of blood flowing through your blood vessels, is consistently too high.

-High blood pressure can be a precursor to larger heart issues including heart disease and heart attack.
-As mentioned earlier on, high blood pressure doesn’t have a cure, but with some lifestyle changes, you can reduce your blood pressure levels and risks for other heart conditions.
+Having high blood pressure can be a precursor to larger heart issues including heart disease and heart attack.
+As mentioned earlier, there is no cure, but with some lifestyle changes, you can lower blood pressure levels and risks for other heart conditions.

 - Maintain a healthy weight.
-Obesity can increase the risk for high blood pressure which is why experts say it’s beneficial to stay in the weight range that’s best for your body.
+Obesity can increase the risk for HBP, which is why experts say it’s beneficial to stay in the weight range that’s best for your body.
 Everybody is different, and talking to your healthcare provider can help you understand what your healthy weight range is.

 - Stay active.
 The U.S. Department of Health and Human Services has guidance for how people of various ages can stay active.
 It’s easy to get overwhelmed by the thought of increased physical activity, but there are plenty of easy ways to sneak in some extra movement on a daily basis.
 Some easy examples include: